-The Deferred Payment Credit - In a deferred payment credit the issuing bank and/or the nominated or confirming bank accepts the documents and pays the beneficiary after a set period of time.
+Deferred Payment Credit - In a deferred payment credit the issuing bank and/or the nominated or confirming bank accepts the documents and pays the beneficiary after a set period of time.
 The issuing, nominated or confirming bank makes the payment at the specified time, when the terms and conditions of the credit have been met.

-Negotiation is the term used where a bank other than the issuing bank agrees to advance funds or discount drafts to the exporter before the issuing bank has paid.
-Discounting an accepted draft has the same effect.
+Negotiation is the term used where a bank other than the issuing bank agrees to advance funds or discount drafts and/or documents to the seller before the issuing bank has paid.
+Discounting an accepted draft has a similar effect.

-A letter of credit will normally require the presentation of several documents including a Draft, Commercial Invoice, Transport Document, Insurance Document, Certificates of Origin and Inspection, Packing and Weight Lists.
+Note: Acceptance and Deferred payments are both types of Usance meaning payment at a determinable future date.

+The Documentary Collection Process

-The documentary collection procedure involves the step-by-step exchange of documents giving title to goods for either cash or a contracted promise to pay at a later time.
+The documentary collection procedure involves the step-by-step exchange of documents for either payment or an undertaking from the buyer to pay at a later time.

 Contract for the purchase and sale of goods – The Buyer and Seller agree on the terms of sale of goods: (a) specifying a documentary collection as the means of payment, (b) naming a Collecting Bank (usually the buyer's bank), and (c) listing required documents.

-(1) Seller ships the goods – The Seller ships the goods to the Buyer and obtains a transport document from the shipping firm/agent.
-Various types of transport documents (which may or may not be negotiable) are used in international trade and only where required by the underlying transaction is a negotiable document used.
+(1) Seller ships the goods – The Seller ships the goods to the Buyer and prepares the required documents to be delivered to the Remitting Bank.

-(2) Seller presents documents to Remitting Bank – The Seller prepares and presents a document package to his bank (the Remitting Bank) consisting of: (a) a collection order specifying the terms and conditions under which the bank is to hand over documents to the Buyer and receive payment, and (b) other documents (e.g. transport document, insurance document, certificate of origin, inspection certificate, etc.) as required by the buyer.
+(2) Seller presents documents to Remitting Bank – The Seller prepares and presents documents to their bank (the Remitting Bank) consisting of: (a) a collection order specifying the terms and conditions under which the Collecting bank is to hand over documents to the Buyer and receive payment, and (b) the documents (e.g. transport document, insurance document, certificate of origin, inspection certificate, etc.) as required by the buyer in accordance with the contract.

-(3) Remitting Bank sends documents to Collecting Bank – The Remitting Bank sends the documentation package by mail or by courier to the Collecting Bank in the Buyer's country with instructions to present them to the Buyer and collect payment.
+(3) Remitting Bank sends documents to Collecting Bank – The Remitting Bank sends the documentation package to the Collecting Bank in the Buyer's country with instructions to present them to the Buyer and obtain settlement. .

-(4) The Collecting Bank reviews and provides documents to Buyer – The Collecting Bank (a) reviews the documents making sure they appear to be as described in the collection order, (b) notifies the Buyer about the terms and conditions of the collection order, and (c) releases the documents once the payment or acceptance conditions have been met.
+(4) The Collecting Bank reviews and provides documents to Buyer – The Collecting Bank (a) reviews the documents making sure they appear to be as listed in the collection order, (b) notifies the Buyer about the terms and conditions of the collection schedule , and (c) releases the documents once the payment or acceptance conditions have been met.
 Acceptances under documentary collections are known as “Trade Acceptances” which, when accepted (by the Buyer), only carry the obligation of the buyer as opposed to a “Bankers Acceptance’ commonly used under a letter of credit which carries the obligation of a bank.

-(5) Buyer provides payment to Collecting Bank – The Buyer (a) makes a cash payment, or if the collection order allows, signs an acceptance (promise of the Buyer to pay at a future date) and (b) receives the documents and takes possession of the shipment.
+(5) Buyer provides settlement to Collecting Bank – The Buyer (a) makes payment, or if the collection schedule allows, signs an acceptance (promise of the Buyer to pay at a future date) and (b) receives the documents and takes possession of the shipment.

-(6) Collecting Bank provides payment to Remitting Bank – The Collecting Bank pays the Remitting Bank either with an immediate payment or, at the maturity date of the accepted bill of exchange if it receives payment from the Buyer.
+(6) Collecting Bank provides payment to Remitting Bank – Upon receipt of payment from the buyer, the Collecting Bank pays the Remitting Bank either at sight or, at the maturity date of the accepted bill of exchange, when it receives payment from the Buyer.

 (7) The Remitting Bank pays the Seller.